MEET THE TEAM

 Director, Magic City Research Institute

-Director of Research Initiatives, Magic City Research Institute
+Director of New Initiatives, Magic City Research Institute

 Josh Bruce (he/him) is the Director of Research Initiatives of the Magic City Research Institute.
 Mr. Bruce has ten years of experience working with infectious diseases including HIV, hepatitis C, STIs, HPV, and more recently, COVID-19.
 He began his career with BAO as the Director of Education managing all aspects of HIV/STI and hepatitis C testing and worked closely with newly diagnosed individuals to link them into medical care for treatment.
 Alongside his experience in prevention, Mr. Bruce graduated from the University of Alabama, Birmingham (UAB) with a master’s in public health and has worked on several research studies in collaboration with UAB, Columbia University, the University of Pittsburgh, the University of Washington, the University of Chicago, HIV Prevention Trials Network, the CDC, and the NIH.
 Mr. Bruce’s research efforts focus on LGBTQ health and communicable diseases, with the definitive goal to improve health outcomes for marginalized communities.